botfront/botfront/botfront/docs/guide/misc/migration.md

 ### 0.18.x -> 0.19.x

+#### Breaking changes

+We significantly changed (and improved) how bot responses work.
+Only three types remain:
+- Text
+- Text with buttons
+- Image
+- Custom

+If you were using other response types (mostly facebook related such as Templates, Lists, ...) they will be lost. **You need to make a copy before upgrading.**

+#### Upgrading a project
 The folder project structure has changed.
 You will need to create another project and copy your data in it:

 1. Create a new project with `botfront init`.